Multiple sclerosis: how could stem cells help?

 Embryonic stem cells and induced pluripotent stem cells can produce every type of cell found in the body.
 Researchers have developed ways to control these stem cells to make human nerve cells and myelin in the laboratory.
 These lab-grown nerve cells do not yet meet the strict safety and purity standards that would be needed for transplantation into patients, but they do give researchers a valuable opportunity to study the problems that occur in MS. They can also be used to test the effects of potential new drugs.
 Carrying out studies on cells may help to speed up the progress of drug development because important information can be obtained in the early stages of a study using cells, before research on animals is required.

-No. Although stem cells are already very useful in MS disease research, there are currently no approved stem cell treatments available for multiple sclerosis.
-Several different approaches and types of stem cells are being investigated for their potential use in future treatments: stem cells may be able to ‘reset’ the immune system, repair the myelin on nerve cells or perhaps in the long-term may even be used to grow completely new nerve cells.
+Some MS patients with relapsing-remitting MS, and aggressive disease which does not respond to our best drugs, can now be treated with chemotherapy and replacement of blood stem cells.
+However, this is currently restricted due to large risks that outweigh the benefits for most patients.
+Several other types of stem cells are being investigated for their potential use in future treatments for more MS patients: stem cells may be able to repair the myelin on nerve cells or perhaps in the long-term may even be used to grow completely new nerve cells.
 Stem cells are unlikely to cure multiple sclerosis but in the future may be able to slow, stop or even reverse the progress of the disease.
 However, much more research is needed to establish whether the different sorts of stem cells can provide safe and effective treatments for MS, and how those cells should be used.